We may earn commission from affiliate links →

 I first heard this singing in Sinj a few months ago and was captivated listening to the artists.
 Each song lasts as long as the lead singer can hold his or her breath.

-Song themes range from social issues, politics as well as love – not much different from today’s music, really.
+Song themes range from social issues, politics, and love – not much different from today’s music, really.
 The survival of the Ojkanje singing is in part due to local groups who perform at festivals and the tradition being passed down to younger generations.

 2. Lacemaking In Croatia